General inquiries about the program

 Please briefly describe preliminary data to support your proposal if there is any (3,000 characters including spaces).

-Please describe the environmental, ethical, legal and societal aspects of your proposed research, including both the current aspects and the long term implications of the work (desirable or otherwise).
+Please describe the Biosafety, Biosecurity, Biocontainment, and Environment aspects of your proposed research, including both the current aspects and the long term implications of the work (desirable or otherwise).
 Describe what you will do (and who you will collaborate with) to address any aspects of concern and how you will mitigate any undesirable outcomes.
 This information will be critically assessed during the JGI’s Synthetic Biology Internal Review Process and your research will be delayed if the reviewers request modifications to your proposal due to insufficient consideration or description of these aspects (3,000 characters including spaces).

 - Lay Description